-Site Reconnaissance surveys with peat depth probing were undertaken between April and November 2019.
-The purpose of the survey work was to confirm Desk Study findings and provide information on the nature of peat depth and surface hydrological conditions.
-The results of the peat depth probing are presented in Figure A.2 in Appendix A and are included within the associated GIS geodatabase.
+The purpose of the survey work was to confirm Desk Study findings and provide information on the nature of peat depth and hydrological conditions.
+The results of the peat depth probing are shown on Figure A.1 in Appendix A.

-Two phases of peat depth probing were carried out, with a total of 3195 peat depth probes undertaken:
+Three phases of peat depth probing were carried out within the Site, with a total of 2,909 peat depth probes undertaken.
+Details of the various phases of probing are as follows:

-- Phase 1: Peat depth probing (944 probes) was undertaken by Mott MacDonald in April 2019 based on a 100 m grid across the proposed Turbine Envelope; - Phase 2: Additional probing (2251 probes) was undertaken by Mott MacDonald in November 2019, targeting the proposed locations of the 36 No. turbines and associated infrastructure.
+- Previous 2012 Bhlaraidh PSRA: Peat depth probing undertaken by Mott MacDonald between September and November 2011 (821 of 2,432 probes within current site boundary). - Phase 1: Peat depth probing (599 probes) was undertaken by Mott MacDonald in July to August 2019 based on a 100m grid across the Proposed Development area; - Phase 2: Additional probing (1,489 probes) was undertaken by Mott MacDonald in August to September 2020, targeting the proposed locations of the 18 No. turbines and associated infrastructure.

-A visual assessment of peat conditions and estimated peat extents across the Site were carried out during the surveys, with pertinent features such as active, incipient or relict instability recorded.
+A visual assessment of peat conditions and estimated peat extents across the Proposed Development were carried out during the surveys, with pertinent features such as active, incipient or relict instability recorded.
 Peat probing was undertaken using a gouge auger to identify the thickness of peat deposits, as well as providing an indication of peat stratification and localised surface hydrological conditions.

-The following information was recorded:
+At each probing location, the following information was recorded:

 - an indication of the nature of the peat; described as fibrous, semi-fibrous or amorphous.
-These descriptions were determined with reference to Section 5.2 and Table 2 of BS EN ISO 14688-1:2018 (Ref.
-[6]) with the exception that the term 'pseudo-fibrous' is replaced with 'semi-fibrous' in this report;

-- a qualitative visual observation of the apparent moisture content of the peat samples collected using the descriptions in Table 2.1;

-- an indication of the substrate below the peat, with categories including:

-- hard at base (probable bedrock);

-- weathered rock;

-- glacial till; and
+These descriptions were determined with reference to Section 5.12 and Table 5 of BS EN ISO 14688-1:2002+A1:2013 (Ref.
+[6]) with the exception that the term 'pseudo-fibrous' is replaced with 'semi-fibrous' in this report; - a qualitative visual observation of the apparent moisture content of the peat samples collected using the descriptions in Table 2.1; - an indication of the substrate below the peat, with categories including: - hard at base (probable bedrock); - weathered rock; - glacial till;

-- glacial sands and gravels.